-3.2.2 Special Awards
+4.3.3 Special Awards

-Throughout the competition, everyone is on the lookout for exemplary behavior from teams to acknowledge with special awards.
-Competitors, judges and staff are invited to submit nominations at the following link, until the day before finals: robosub.org/award-nominations.
+Throughout the competition, teams, judges, and staff are asked to be on the lookout for exemplary behavior from teams to acknowledge with special awards.
+Nominations are collected at the following link, until the day before finals: robosub.org/award-nomination ¬.

-SECTION 4: Rules & Requirements
+Section 5: Rules & Requirements